-Community Outcome How Council Property and Buildings Contribute A Healthy Community Selwyn people have access to appropriate health, social and community services Provide buildings that support delivery of community information, advice and services Provide facilities for the delivery of community health services Provide facilities to encourage community participation in regular physical activity An Educated Community Our District provided a range of quality, lifelong education and training opportunities Provide library buildings at Darfield, Lincoln, Leeston and Rolleston Provide facilities to support early learning A community which values its culture and heritage Our District provides a range of arts and cultural experiences and facilities Support preservation of heritage buildings
+Community Outcome How Property and Buildings Contribute Honoka Connected Community We have good health, social and community facilities that are accessible to all residents of the district.
+We have access to a range of community services and activities that support well being Strong Neighbourhoods We can effectively respond to, and recover from, emergency and disaster events Provide buildings that support delivery of community information, advice and services Provide facilities for the delivery of community health services Provide facilities to encourage community participation in regular physical activity Provision of buildings to facilitate civil defence functions and outreach and education.
+Active and educated community We can participate in community life We have access to good quality information and a range of lifelong learning opportunities Provide library buildings at Darfield, Lincoln, Leeston and Rolleston Provide facilities to support early learning The operation and activation of libraries and other council buildings can enable staff and residents to enjoy, connect, belong, learn together, and participate in Selwyn community life